 Where did you meet your head brewer?

-I met Davey Landeros at a Cicerone event in North Park in 2016.
+I met Davey Landers at a Cicerone event in North Park in 2016.
 Over subsequent brewing sessions I began to see his incredible sense for flavors and creativity with beer.
 He has truly taken to heart the concept and key flavors of three of our flagship beers, and added a fourth unique creation which dovetails in neatly with our commitment to harvest.

 What do you feel are the biggest opportunities and challenges to opening in La Mesa?